lab1092/blender-manual_ja/manual/composite_nodes/types/output.rst

    SplitViewer node

-The :guilabel:`SplitViewer` node takes two images and displays one half of each on each side (top socket on the right half, bottom socket input on the left).
+The *SplitViewer* node takes two images and displays one half of each on each side (top socket on the right half, bottom socket input on the left).
 Use this node for making side-by-side comparisons of two renderings/images, perhaps from different renderlayers or from different scenes.